The Winston-Salem Foundation

 Community Grants

-The Foundation's main grantmaking program supports a wide range of charitable purposes across Forsyth County in three categories:
+The Foundation's main grantmaking programme supports a wide range of charitable purposes across Forsyth County in three categories:

-- Programmatic grants: Supporting specific programs and initiatives
+- Programmatic grants: Supporting specific programmes and initiatives

 - Capital campaign grants: Major capital projects and campaigns